Matthew 12:7

 Matthew 6:2-4

-2 “So when you give to the needy, do not announce it with
+2 “So when you give to the needy, do not announce it with trumpets,

-honored by others.
+others.
 Truly I tell you, they have received their reward in full.
-3 But when you give to the
+3 But

-needy, do not let your left hand know what your right hand is doing, 4 so that your giving may be in secret.
+hand is doing, 4 so that your giving may be in secret.
 Then your

 Father, who sees what is done in secret, will reward you.